 “The wife of a head of state is not a joint head of state, however.
 The Sovereign reigns on his or her own.
 In that sense Camilla will be a ‘Queen’ in the limited legal sense of being the wife of the sovereign.”

-Ultimately, the decision of which title to use officially will likely fall to the senior members of the royal family – but it seems the moniker of Queen is certainly open to the Duchess of Cornwall, if she wishes to have it.
+Ultimately, the decision of which title to use officially will likely fall to the senior members of the royal family – but it seems the moniker of Queen is certainly open to the Duchess of Cornwall, if she, and those around her, wish for her to have it.

 However, despite the title, Camilla will not hold any constitutional power when her husband becomes King.